Environmental sustainability is conserving our natural resources and protecting the environment to preserve it for the future.

 AboitizPower’s energy management approach centers on delivering reliable, cost-effective, and sustainable energy solutions while optimizing operational efficiency and minimizing environmental impact.
 This can be seen in the company’s commitment to increasing its renewable energy capacities to continue providing reliable, responsible, and reasonably priced energy to our customers.

 AboitizPower’s hydropower facilities comprise 11.1% of our energy portfolio, with 26 plant facilities nationwide.
 Water supply is critical and requires long-term risk management plans to ensure its viability for the future.
+This is why we regularly review and assess the applicability of our performance monitoring across our operations.
+The company also treats seawater efficiently and ensures environmentally sustainable operations are maintained without competing with the community for groundwater resources.

-We regularly review and assess the applicability of our performance monitoring across our operations.
 In 2024, our total water withdrawal amounts to 1.11 billion cu. meter, with insignificant water withdrawal coming from water stress areas.
 After proper treatment, 442 million cubic meters of water were discharged to different destinations.
+AboitizPower also had zero (0) water-related SHE penalties.
+Any incident was resolved without penalty, and a compliance action plan was unnecessary.

 AboitizPower follows its standardized guidelines on solid waste management, including proper segregation, handling, storage, and disposal.
 This guideline promotes environmentally sound methods that maximize the utilization of valuable resources, encourages resource reuse, recycling, and recovery, and establishes community partnerships where practicable.